saiful9379/BanglaNER/README.md

 check the annotation visualization [notebook](../training/example/data_annotation_visulization.ipynb)

-Now the .spacy file processing process is complete, we can train spacy ner pipeline using .spacy file
+All the processing is complete, let's accerate the model training.

-N.B : if you want to train the spacy ner pipeline model using BLIOU format data run below the command,
+N.B : if you want to train the spacy ner pipeline using BLIOU format, run below the command,

 ```sh
 Data conversion command for BLIOU, Convert `BLIOU` json format to `.spacy` data format